ZipMoE: Efficient On-Device MoE Serving via Lossless Compression and Cache-Affinity Scheduling: Introduction

-To improve memory efficiency for on-device LLM inference, prior works have primarily focused on model quantization \cite{GPTQ} and pruning \cite{LLMPrune}, which reduce model size by representing model weights or structures in lower-precision or more compact forms.
-Building on the insight that quantization error is highly non-uniform, varying across tensors \cite{FloE, MxMoE}, experts \cite{EdgeMoE}, and even tokens within the same expert \cite{D2MoE}, state-of-the-art solutions adopt fine-grained, adaptive bit-width allocation combined with system-aware optimizations to balance the accuracy–efficiency trade-off \cite{FlexGen}.
+To improve memory efficiency for on-device LLM inference, prior works have primarily focused on model quantization \cite{GPTQ, QwT} and pruning \cite{LLMPrune}, which reduce model size by representing model weights or structures in lower-precision or more compact forms.
+Building on the insight that quantization sensitivity is highly non-uniform, varying across tensors \cite{FloE, MxMoE}, experts \cite{EdgeMoE}, and even tokens within the same expert \cite{D2MoE}, state-of-the-art solutions adopt fine-grained, adaptive bit-width allocation combined with system-aware optimizations to balance the accuracy–efficiency trade-off \cite{FlexGen}.
 While effective in reducing memory footprint, such \emph{lossy} compression fundamentally shifts model behavior beyond what existing evaluation metrics (e.g., perplexity and zero-shot accuracy) can capture, particularly regarding security \cite{LLMVulnerable, QuantHurt}.
 It is proved feasible to construct adversarial LLMs with quantized parameters that induce vulnerable code generation, over-refusal, and content injection attacks \cite{InstructionTuning}, whereas their full-precision counterparts behave benignly \cite{ExploitLLMQ}.
-These findings reveal that the widely adopted quantization-based inference systems may inadvertently expose end users to a broad spectrum of malicious attacks, a risk that is especially pronounced in unmonitored on-device deployments.
+These findings highlight that quantization-based inference systems can introduce vulnerabilities to malicious attacks, particularly in unmonitored on-device deployments.